jborlik/AdventOfCode2017/README.md

 * Day 7:  Create tree given specification of node name + children names.
 Used classes, and _dictionary comprehensions_.
 * Day 8:  Iteration over rules to increment registers.
 Dictionaries.
 * Day 9:  Iterate through long string to remove "garbage" and count group depths
+* Day 10:  Creating a hash algorithm, based upon reversing sections of a ring-array.
+Interesting, if maddening in its details.